 - What kind of equipment do you use?

 These days most of my photography is done with mirrorless cameras from Olympus and Panasonic but I still have lots of Canon EOS cameras and lenses that I use from time-to-time.
-Even some film cameras from Leica and Hasselblad.
-The digital gear I use for specific photographs are always shown in my blog posts, often along with exposure data.
-A complete list of my gear is found here.
+Even some film cameras from Leica, Zeiss and Hasselblad.
+The digital gear I use for specific photographs are always shown in my blog posts, often along with exposure data because I don’t think that information should be a big secret.
+A more or less complete list of my gear is found here.

 - Why don’t you allow comments on your blogs?

-I notice many bloggers allow comments but never actually take the time answer any of them.
-I’m busy writing for Shutterbug magazine and for other blogs including Mirrorless Photo Tips and am always happy to answer specific questions sent using the Contact page.
+I notice many bloggers allow comments but never actually take the time answer any of questions that are asked, so what’s their point?
+I’m busy writing for Shutterbug magazine and for other blogs including JoeFaraceShootsCars but am always happy to answer any questions you have that are sent using the Contact page.

 - How and where do you find the models you use for photography?